HydrolienF/MvndiPack/README.md

 # MvndiPack

-If you have issue with MvndiCraft resource pack, download the [last release](https://github.com/HydrolienF/MvndiPack/releases/latest/download/MvndiCraftResourcePack).
+If you have issue with MvndiCraft resource pack, download the [latest release](https://github.com/HydrolienF/MvndiPack/releases/latest/download/MvndiCraftResourcePack).

 Then move MvndiCraftResourcePack to your resource pack directory `C:\Users\yourName\AppData\Roaming\.minecraft\resourcepacks\`.